A brief guide to assignment planning

 It takes careful planning to ensure all the key controls are in place and operating effectively for an audit to provide reasonable assurance.

-Effective assignment planning considers everything from an assessment of risk, the work required, resources available and deadlines to effective team and stakeholder engagement.
+Effective assignment planning considers everything from the assessment of risk, work required, resources available and deadlines, to effective team and stakeholder engagement.

 Your assessment of risk may include a review of:

-- related risk appetite/exposure, risk priorities and key risk indicators (KRIs)/key performance indicators (KPIs);
+- key risk indicators and key performance indicators

-- reports from risk oversight functions, external auditors, regulators, etc;
+- reports from risk oversight functions, external auditors, and regulators, etc

-- previous audit reports and progress on resulting actions;
+- previous audit reports, known weaknesses and progress on resulting actions

-- management concerns and those of the audit team with their knowledge of that risk / area / process / system / legislation and regulation; and
+- management concerns and those of the audit team with their knowledge of that risk / area / process / system / legislation and regulation

 Your assessment of work required may include consideration of:

-- work locations and the number of business areas / senior managers;
+- work locations and the number of business areas / senior managers involved

-- the time it takes to update existing audit process / risk documentation;
+- the time it will take to create or update existing audit process / risk documentation

-- assurance provided and planned by other assurance providers;
+- whether reliance can be placed upon assurance provided and planned by other assurance providers

-- testing methodology to be used - for example, whether it will be highly manual or employ Computer-Assisted Audit Techniques (CAATs); and
+- testing methodology to be used - for example, whether it will be highly manual or employ computer-assisted audit techniques (CAATs)

 Your assessment of resources may include:

-- availability, experience, skills, technical knowledge, base location;
+- availability, experience, skills, specialist technical knowledge required and base location

-- need for co-sourcing, availability, cost and budget available; and
+- need for co-sourcing, availability, cost and budget available

 Effective stakeholder engagement may include:

-- face-to-face meetings with key stakeholders to understand their role, recent and planned changes, their key drivers, their views and key concerns and for you to explain how the audit will be undertaken, by whom and when and to ‘sell’ the value of the assurance that’s being provided;
+- face-to-face meetings with key stakeholders to understand their roles, recent and planned changes, their key drivers, their views and key concerns and for you to explain how the audit will be undertaken, by whom, when and to ‘sell’ the value of the assurance that’s being provided

-- agreement over who in the business will ‘own’ the audit report; and
+- agreement over who in the business will ‘own’ the audit report